KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 * built-in Task Manager
 * runtime checks panel
 * Profile Security panel
+* Disable Hardware Acceleration restart button when a restart is pending
 * multiple built-in themes, including an animated `Aurora Drift` option
 * custom local-image banner themes
 These features are aimed at keeping the browser usable during heavier sessions such as gaming, streaming, multitasking, or long browsing runs.
 The browser can back off more aggressively in the background, reduce unnecessary work, and surface a current-session health view so users can see when the browser is under more pressure.